Working In Partnership

 Dorchester Regeneration is keen to support the community at Heyford Park and organises and sponsors local events and activities.

-For more information about the redeveliopment of Heyford Park please click here
+For more information about the redevelopment of Heyford Park please click here

 Please click on the button to visit the Dorchester Regeneration website.